amichaikafka/Directed-graph/README.md

 Implementaion of non recursive dfs algorithm scan the graph for each node enter to a list to mark the discover time, when a node that all of his neighbors were discoverd enter him to a stack.

+### scc
+second dfs scan only here we start from the node that has the latest finishing time according to the stack we used in the dfs algorithm and for each node that all of his neighbors were discovered enter him to a list (cc) as connected_component.

+### scc2
+this function uesd only for connected_component for particular node second dfs scan only here we start from the node that has the latest finishing time according to the stack we used in the dfs algorithm and for each node that all of his neighbors were discovered enter him to a list (cc) as connected_component.